Academic Catalog 2024-2025

 HEA 313.
 Introduction to Biostatistics.
 (3 Units)

-Prerequisite: HEA 201 and MAT 131/132 are required.
+Prerequisite: HEA 201 (or concurrent enrollment) and MAT 131/132 are required.
 Introduction to the basic concepts of biostatistics and their application and interpretation.
-Topics include descriptive statustics, graphics, diagnostic tests, probability distributions, inference, tests of significance, association, linear and logistic regression, and life tables.
+Topics include descriptive statistics, graphics, diagnostic tests, probability distributions, inference, tests of significance, association, linear and logistic regression, and life tables.

 Offered Fall